gdanielcastellanos/sample-repo/README.md

 # sample-repo
-This is a test repo
+This repo is for making test using the codebuild jobs and terraform.
+(This change is not for prod)